Aztec Camera: Post break–up activities

-30th anniversary of High Land, Hard Rain

 Following the August 2013 reissue of High Land, Hard Rain, Frame announced three corresponding live performances, at which the album was played in its entirety with a full band.
 The December 2013 shows occurred in London, Manchester and Glasgow, UK.
-To replicate the original recording process, Frame used the different guitars than he used for each song in the anniversary shows.
+To replicate the sound of the original recording, Frame switched guitars at the start of each song during the anniversary shows, to match the instrument used in the studio.
 Original Aztec Camera bassist Campbell Owens attended the Glasgow performance as an audience member—Frame later explained on the Clyde 2 radio station that Owens thanked him backstage after the show and the gesture made the experience worthwhile.
 At the Glasgow show, Frame and his band also played songs, such as "Green Jacket Grey", that were recorded for High Land, Hard Rain, but did not appear on the final track listing.

 When asked in April 2014 about reconnecting with a record that he wrote as a teenager while around the age of 50 years, Frame replied:

 The songs that you write when you're young are just a part of you—they stay with you.
 The interesting thing was how far I kind of strayed from the original versions over the years—I mean acoustically and everything.
 So, coming back and stripping them down and trying to revisit them in a kind of honest, genuine fashion was actually—even for an old cynic like me—it turned to be a very moving thing ...
 It [30th anniversary tour] was a very moving experience.
 It was like we were all revisiting our teenage years together, and it was nostalgic, but in a nice, happy, positive way.

 Frame explained in May 2014 that the tour was arranged after he had reconnected with his former Aztec Camera manager, Johnson, who received a call from a prominent UK promoter who asked Frame if he was interested in the concept—Frame agreed to the tour at the time he was first asked.

+Artistry

+Musical style and influences

+Aztec Camera were primarily a pop group centred on Frame's acoustic guitar work, which featured prominently on their first album High Land, High Rain.
+Their folk- and jazz-inflected style of pop became more polished on their second album, Knife, with the introduction of electronic synthesizers and R&B elements.
+R&B grew more prominent on the third album, Love, a dance-pop outing that proved less popular.
+This development was throttled back for the group's fourth album Stray, which featured more streamlined rock singles and was described by AllMusic as a "loosely connected cycle mingling folk, soul, and pop in varying proportions".

+Over the group's career, their music has been described as new wave, sophisti-pop, jangle pop, indie pop, and post-punk.

+Frame cited guitarist John McGeoch as influential.
+"He chose very simple lines over anything bombastic [...] the song came first and he tried to complement that".